airbornemint/InterventionEvaluatR-WebUI/WebUI/readme.md

 The current process for updating InterventionEvaluatR used by web UI is:

-1. Merge the changes you are interested in to the `web-ui` branch in InterventionEvaluatR repository
+1. Merge the changes you are interested in into the `web-ui` branch in InterventionEvaluatR repository
 2. With the WebUI.Rproj open, update InterventionEvaluatR to the latest on the `web-ui` branch using `devtools::install_github("weinbergerlab/InterventionEvaluatR", "web-ui")`
 3. You can now run the web UI locally with the updated InterventionEvaluatR.
 4. When you are satisfied with the results, run `packrat::snapshot()` to record the new version InterventionEvaluatoR R in packrat
 5. Commit the changes to `packrat.lock` that were made by running `packrat::snapshot()`

-At some point in the future, the changes from the `web-ui` branch will be merged into the main InterventionEvaluatoR branch, and step 1 will become unnecessary.